bjornramberg/omarchy-gojira-theme/README.md

 ![Preview](preview.png)

 A cold, oceanic, and industrial theme inspired by the heavy atmosphere of the deep.
 Gojira brings a palette of abyssal blues and slate greys, accented by cold light highlights.
 Designed for focus and immersion in dark environments.
+Comes with 3 custom backgrounds.

 ## Installation
 To install the theme using the Omarchy theme manager: